 It’s a short bike, as well as a light one.
 It’s effortless to handle, and when you have a ride that loves speed as much as this one, that’s a priority.
 Because of its size, many might think that this is a bike that can only handle smooth pavement.
 However,it has the ability to tackle a variety of different road variations and won’t slow when you start hitting some questionable roads.
 It has ABS, which seems to be a default in today's industry.
 And while it might not have the look of a common, everyday ride (but, really, what does?) it’s a more logical option than others would assume.
 It has a 3.7-gallon tank, which can handle about 150 miles before having to be filled again.

 Source: Ultimate Motorcycling

 There’s no set decision on how much it will go for here in the beautiful US of A, but if its price in Europe can shed any light on what its price could be here, it’s expected to be in the mid $10K.
 If there’s one area that this bike is sure to shine, it’s with the millennial audience.
 It’s a sporty looking bike that can be customized for longer rides, has no issue with gas, and comes with a price that could be considered easy on the wallet.
 I believe the more bikes, the better.
-And while everyone can have a special place in their heart for the American brands, it’s always fun to appreciate the competition in the market.
-The one thing that’s for sure?
-If KTM continues to provide us with bikes like this one and starts to dip their toes in other riding styles, they will be a force to be reckoned with.
+And while everyone has a special place in their heart for American brands, it’s always fun to appreciate the competition.
+One thing that’s for sure: KTM is a force to be reckoned with.